H4RP3RK/milestone3_rcn/README.md

 - Show photo and details of RCN staff dealing with query
 - If RCN staff unassigned, add a message with general contact details
 - Reorder accordian so latest come to the top
+- change datetime to better format
 App.py
 x set up environ to protect password before pushing
 - Can the members.queries.find_one be simplified so it's not duplicated
 - Can one @app.route send to two tables?
 Want to send to query and contact?
+- Why is secret key not working when in env.py?

 ## Mandatory Requirements
 A project violating any of these requirements will FAIL